MateoTaito/fingerprint_api/fingerprint-api/README.md

 # Fingerprint API

-This project is a FastAPI application designed to communicate with a DigitalPersona 4500 fingerprint reader connected to a Raspberry Pi.
+This project is a FastAPI application designed to communicate with fingerprint readers using the `libfprint` library.
 It provides endpoints for enrolling new fingerprints and verifying existing ones, facilitating frontend validation.

 ## Features